 What is the QCIT?
-The Quality of Care for Infants and Toddlers (QCIT; formerly known as the Quality of Caregiver-Child Interactions for Infants and Toddlers Q-CCIIT)1 is an evidence-based observational tool to measure the quality of interactions between infants and toddlers (from birth to 36 months) and their caregivers in early childhood settings.
+The Quality of Care for Infants and Toddlers (QCIT; formerly known as the Quality of Caregiver-Child Interactions for Infants and Toddlers Q-CCIIT)1 is a reliable and valid observational tool to measure the quality of interactions between infants and toddlers (from birth to 36 months) and their caregivers in early childhood settings.
 The QCIT was developed for use in center-based classrooms and family child care homes (FCCs).
 Caregiver's responsiveness to infants and toddlers is at the heart of the QCIT.
 The QCIT measures how caregivers support the social-emotional, language and literacy, and cognitive development of infants and toddlers.
 It also captures any areas of concern about how caregivers are supporting the children's emotional and physical health and safety.
 The QCIT's reliability and validity were supported by the results of a psychometric field test conducted in 400 classrooms and FCCs across the United States in 2012.

 How can the QCIT be used?
-Current and previous uses of the QCIT have largely been for: (1) professional development (as a tool to improve caregivers' practices and, ultimately, a program's quality) and for (2) research and evaluation (such as descriptive, impact, and validation studies).
-QCIT could also be used for administrator decision making and program improvement efforts (such as monitoring, state-level Quality Rating and Improvement System [QRIS] ratings, or evaluations of the quality of a classroom to inform consumers).
+Current and previous uses of the QCIT have largely been for: (1) research and evaluation (such as descriptive, impact, and validation studies) and (2) professional development (as a tool to improve caregivers' practices and, ultimately, a program's quality).
+It could also be used for accountability (such as monitoring, state-level Quality Rating and Improvement System [QRIS] ratings, or evaluations of the quality of a classroom to inform consumers).

 Who could use the QCIT?
-Early childhood administrators, coaches and mentors, practitioners, training and technical assistance providers, researchers, evaluators, and higher education instructors are just a few of the early childhood professionals who can use the QCIT to deepen their understanding of the quality of interactions between caregivers and young children.
+Early childhood administrators, coaches and mentors, practitioners, training and technical assistance providers, researchers, evaluators, and higher education instructors are just a few of the professionals who can use the QCIT to deepen their understanding of the quality of interactions between caregivers and young children.